pawan-nandakishore/jupyterlab-docker/README.md

 ------------

-I have been experimenting with this framework for a while and found it to be exteremely convinient for running Jupyter lab.
+I have been experimenting with this framework for a while and found it to be extremely convinient for running Jupyter lab.

 Building the dockerfile will install Jupyter lab along with nodejs in a docker container.
 Nodejs is need for running Jupyter extensions hence straight out of the box you should be able to use the Jupyter lab extensions.